User Tools

 The intersection of finitely many open sets is again an open set.

-Propositions: $S, \emptyset$ are closed.
+Propositions: S,S, \emptyset are closed.

 The union of a collection of closed sets is closed.

-The set $E$ is closed if and only if $E = E^-$
+The set EE is closed if and only if E=EE = E^-

-Series is an infinite sun $\sum_{n=1}^\infty a_n$
+Series is an infinite sun n=1an\sum_{n=1}^\infty a_n

-Partial sum $s_n$ = $\sum_{i=1}^n a_i$
+Partial sum sns_n = i=1nai\sum_{i=1}^n a_i

-A series converge to $\alpha$ if the corresponding partial sum converges.
+A series converge to α\alpha if the corresponding partial sum converges.

 Cauchy condition for series convergence: sufficient and necessary condition

-$\forall \epsilon$ we have there exists an $N > 0$ such that $\forall n, m > N, |\sum_i={n+1}^m a_i| < |epsilon|$
+ϵ\forall \epsilon we have there exists an N>0N > 0 such that n,m>N,i=n+1mai<epsilon\forall n, m > N, |\sum_i={n+1}^m a_i| < |epsilon|

-Corollary: If a series $\sum a_n$ converges, then $\lim a_n = 0$
+Corollary: If a series an\sum a_n converges, then liman=0\lim a_n = 0

 Comparison test:

-If $\sum a_n$ converges and $|b_n| \leq |a_n|$ for all $n$, then $\sum b_n$ converges
+If an\sum a_n converges and bnan|b_n| \leq |a_n| for all nn, then bn\sum b_n converges

-If $\sum a_n = \infty$ and $|b_n| \geq |a_n|$ for all $n$, then $\sum b_n = \infty$
+If an=\sum a_n = \infty and bnan|b_n| \geq |a_n| for all nn, then bn=\sum b_n = \infty

 Corollary: Absolutely convergent series are convergent.